Skip to main content

 Health insurance premiums are paid one month in advance of coverage, and premiums are deducted from your paycheck on a pre-tax basis.

-Part-ime employees (20-29 hours worked per week) are responsible for paying the employee and employer share of the premium.
+Part-time employees (20-29 hours worked per week) are responsible for paying the employee and employer share of the premium.

-View current rates for the State Health Plan
+View current rates for the State Health Plan on the North Carolina State Health Plan website.

 If you are a new-hire or become eligible for coverage due to a qualifying life event and enroll in the plan, benefits begin on the first day of the month following your event date.
 You have 30 calendar days starting from your event date to enroll and coverage begins on the first day of the month following your event date.